fiatinsight/synapse-ui/README.md

 - `cache_expire`: Sets cache expiration using Ruby time helpers, e.g., `1.hour`.
 Defaults to `false` unless declared.

 - `style`: Include classes to pass into the `table` element.
 Defaults to `false` unless something is included.

+- `data_controller`: Include a controller for Stimulus actions, e.g., `drag-table-row`.

+- `data_action`: Include any actions for a Stimulus controller separated by a single space.
+For example: `dragstart->drag-table-row#dragstart dragover->drag-table-row#dragover`.

 - `variables`: Pass anything else you like for use in your template.
 For example: `variables: { color: 'red', account: Current.account }` Then retrieve them by calling `variables[:color]` or `variables[:account]`.
 Defaults to `nil` unless included.